Guide Price £1,200,000

 Manaton, Newton Abbot

-**Offers are invited for this wonderful farm, For Sale by informal tender.
-Bids must be submitted by 3pm Thursday 22nd August 2019** Set in the middle of 67 acres of grass fields with direct access and grazing rights on Dartmoor.
+A wonderful Grade II listed farmhouse set in the middle of 67 acres of grass fields with direct access and grazing rights on Dartmoor.
 This is a once in a lifetime opportunity to create a special home with no near neighbours, superb views, fresh air, peace and tranquility.
 A useful range of stone outbuildings.

 SELLER INSIGHT Our parents have farmed Kendon in their own right for 60 years.
 Father took on the farm when he was just 19, after having farmed the opposite side of the valley with his parents at Langdon Farm.
 Kendon was in need of attention before he could live there, so much so you could see the stars through the roof!
 The house was renovated before Mum and Dad were married and it was their home until 2018.